spearmootz/node-laravel-session/README.md

 getSessionKey(laravel_session, laravelAppKey, [optional keyLength]): returns laravel session key such as 'ffdbeaac243c2d691d64084710d428d575c07007'

-getSessionFromRedis(laravelSessionKey, redisConnection): returns a promise that resolves with the session object
+getSessionFromRedis(laravelSessionKey, redisConnection, [optional sessionPrefix='laravel_cache']): returns a promise that resolves with the session object.
+On laravel 5.4 or less, the sessionPrefix should be 'laravel'

 getSessionFromMysql(laravelSessionKey, mySqlConnection [, databaseTable]): returns a promise that resolves with the session object